pchemguy/spec-kit/templates/feature-decomposition.md

 > [!NOTE] Terminology Note
 >
 > - Features produced by the present feature decomposition workflow correspond to SpecKit user stories.
+> - "Superfeature" correspond to SpecKit features, the primary focus of `specify.md`.
+SpecKit features
-> - SpecKit feature, the primary focus of `specify.md`, is a SpecKit unit of work described by the user prompt provided to the SpecKit `specify`.
+> - SpecKit feature, the primary focus of `specify.md`, is a SpecKit packet (unit of work) described by the user prompt provided to the SpecKit `specify`.
 In context of the feature decomposition workflow, SpecKit feature is referred to as "superfeature".

 Feature decomposition workflow is a "pre-specification" analysis of the target system focused on managing complexity of individual runs of the SpecKit core development loop (`specify → plan → tasks → implement`).
 The ultimate aim is to define focused superfeatures for sequential execution by SpecKit and provide early user story decomposition, such that each superfeature defines either an MVP or a compact slice of functionality, relieving the SpecKit workflow from MVP/grouping/prioritization analysis/concerns.